tomstafford/choice-engine-text/libet2.md

 If you brain signals an action before you experience yourself deciding, a clear interpretation your subjective feeling of deciding has nothing to do with the actual deciding - that conscious will is an illusion<sup>[1](#footnote1)</sup>.

-But this isn't the only intepretation.
+But this isn't the only interpretation.

 Here are some common, and less common, critiques of the experiment<sup>[2](#footnote2)</sup>: